x676f64/secureum-mind_map/README.md

 The plan is to grow this over time.
 Pull requests accepted.
 ___
-Sections/information I would like to add (my wish list):
+Information I would like to add (my wish list):
 - [x] Screenshots of each slide for each topic.
 - [ ] The time in the youtube video that the topic is discussed.
-- [ ] Links to the relevant topic on youtube at that specific point in the video.
+- [] Links to the relevant topic on youtube at that specific point in the video.
 - [ ] Text to speech of what is said for each topic by Rajeev in the videos
 - [ ] Solidity example where applicable
 - [ ] Add dapptool examples for relevant sections.